Inconel 718/Alloy 718 Key Benefits:

 - Excellent corrosion resistance at elevated temperatures

-- Excellent creep and stress rupture strength, as well as good ductility to 1300°F (700°C)
+- Excellent creep and stress rupture strength, at elevated temperatures to 1300°F (700°C)

-- High strength material with excellent toughness at elevated temperatures
+- High strength material with min tensile strength ranging 185-220ksi

 An age hardened nickel-chromium-based superalloy, Inconel® 718 fasteners and flanges are ideal for extreme environments that require oxidation and corrosion resistant fasteners, even when subjected to pressure and heat.
 Twice as strong as Inconel 625 fasteners, 718 fasteners are renowned for its high yield strength up to 1300°F. Often selected by industry for their high temperature strength capabilities, Inconel 718 fasteners and flanges also deliver strength and ductility at cryogenic temperatures.